fluxcd/website/content/en/docs/flux-e2e.md

 The Kustomize Controller runs the go library equivalent of a `kustomize build` against the `Kustomization.spec.path` to recursively generate and render (or inflate) any Kustomize overlays.
 (All manifests are passed through Kustomize, even those that don't include a `kustomization.yaml`.)

-Before it applies YAML or JSON resurce declarations to the Kubernetes API for its cluster, the Kustomize Controller reads the artifact files from its source path and builds them using the Kustomize Go library's `build` call.
+Before it applies YAML or JSON resource declarations to the Kubernetes API for its cluster, the Kustomize Controller reads the artifact files from its source path and builds them using the Kustomize Go library's `build` call.
 This call returns any custom resource definitions (CRDs), namespaces, or other cluster-wide resources it renders before subordinate custom resources or namespace-scoped resources so that they will be available in the API for the resources